kyma-project/kyma/docs/kyma/12-12-bind-redis-service-to-function.md

 EOF
 ```

 2. Check if the ServiceBinding CR was created.
-The last condition in the CR status should state `Ready True`:
+The last condition in the CR status should be `Ready True`:

 ```bash
 kubectl get servicebinding orders-function -n orders-service -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"